What is anxiety?

 Treatment for anxiety

-Get some more information on treatments for anxiety here.
+Head here for some more information on treatments for anxiety.

 Self-care to help with anxiety

-If you aren’t ready to see a doctor, try these tips to help with the symptoms of anxiety:
+If you aren’t ready to see a professional, try these tips to help manage your anxiety:

-Try: The 4-7-8 technique – breathe in for four seconds, hold your breath for seven seconds, and exhale for eight seconds. - Focus on the present.
-It’s easy to get stressed out when you’re worrying about the past or the future.
-Focusing your mind on the present moment can help you to feel a bit more relaxed.
+• Do a calming breathing exercise.
+Try: The 4-7-8 technique – breathe in for four seconds, hold your breath for seven seconds, and exhale for eight seconds.

 Remember that everyone responds differently to treatments and strategies, so figuring out what works for you might take some time.
 It’s important to keep at it until you find the right fit.